 Read more about what happens during amniocentesis.

-If rarer conditions are also being tested for, it can take two to three weeks or more for the results to come back.
+If rarer conditions are also being tested for, it can take three weeks or more for the results to come back.

 If your test shows that your baby has a genetic or chromosomal condition, the implications will be fully discussed with you.
 There's no cure for most of the conditions amniocentesis finds, so you'll need to consider your options carefully.